Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 1.  **(SWHV-CCN2-21200-01)** Study and design a SAMP plugin; implement a prototype version based on a use case that will allow to estimate the time needed to produce an operational version.

-The SAMP plugin is implemented and integrated in SWHV.
-It allows sending the loaded image layers to a SunPy script in order to load the original FITS files via VSO onto the user's computer.
-It also allows receiving compatible data from any external SAMP-aware program or web page (<http://swhv.oma.be/test/samp/>).
+SAMP capabilities were integrated into SWHV.
+It is possible to send information about the loaded image layers to SunPy or SolarSoft scripts in order to load the original FITS files via VSO onto the user's computer.
+It is also possible to receive compatible data from any external SAMP-aware program or web page (<http://swhv.oma.be/test/samp/>).

 2.  **(SWHV-CCN2-21200-02)** Explore how to implement a new VSO plugin, including use case and time estimates.

 In view of the above SAMP capabilities, direct VSO capabilities are better handled by a community wide effort such as SunPy which incorporates solar physics data web services such as VSO, JSOC and others.

-However, the IDL-to-Java bridge will be investigated in order to enable the interoperability between IDL and SWHV via the SAMP protocol.
+Therefore, the VSO connection is achieved over the SAMP protocol via SunPy or SolarSoft (for which an additional IDL-Java bridge is necessary).
+Compared with direct VSO capabilities, this solution is better in the sense that the best use of the science data retrieved this way is within an environment made for data analysis such as SunPy or SolarSoft.

 3.  **(SWHV-CCN2-21200-03)** Explore ways to improve and/or integrate FITS, NetCDF, VOTable formats.

 SWHV has improved support FITS files and can support CDF (not NetCDF) format using the <https://github.com/mbtaylor/jcdf> library and VOTable format using the <https://github.com/aschaaff/savot> library.

+The FITS support improvements include compressed and remote files, more supported instruments, more data-types, physical units, the BLANK keyword, better pixel scaling including the port of ZMax autoscaling algorithm of SAOImage DS9 (better results for EUV observations).
+SWHV can now display the value of the pixel under the mouse pointer in physical values.

-This will be limited to known use cases exhibiting data calibration and known standard metadata.
+This support is limited to known use cases exhibiting data calibration and known standard metadata.

 ## WP21300 -- Investigate JPIP Alternatives